ICT and BYOD Programs

 - Students will report any inappropriate behaviour or material to a staff member.

-- Any student who does not fulfil the responsibilities outlines above will face consequences as outlined above.
+- Any student who does not fulfil the responsibilities outlines above will face consequences in line with the school behaviour policies.